Vehmloewff/svelte-runner/README.md

 -   "Additional watch scripts" support with live reloading does not work at present.
 -   Weird warning: `[Svelte HMR] Setting css option to false (set hot.noDisableCss to true to bypass)`
+-   Files imported from urls are not cached after being downloaded